Our Stables Headquarters off NM Hwy 522

 Conveniently join us at our headquarters for a gentle ride through foothill piñon-juniper forests.
-Although we don’t have the space for long rides, our one hour trip is spectacular, winding through the forest before ending at a viewpoint with amazing vistas of the Taos valley and western mountains.
+A spectacular, winding ride through the forest before ending at a viewpoint with amazing vistas of the Taos valley and western mountains.

 Red River Fish Hatchery

-Follow us to our trail head just off the Fish Hatchery road.
+Follow us to our trailhead just off the Fish Hatchery road.
 Here we begin a trip that moves through forests of ponderosa and juniper and eventually reaches a hill with local area views.
-One and two hour trips have plenty of variety, and while suitable for beginners, also offer a bit more of a challenge.
 You can also drive down and visit the trout hatchery after your ride—feeding the fish is always a treat, especially for the young (and young at heart) members of the group!

 Taos Ski Valley